Elmo visits Singapore for the first time

 The #ShareTheLaughter initiative also includes celebrities encouraging viewers to tell jokes in short videos and post them online.

-In the campaign’s kick-off video, Saturday Night Live comedian Kate McKinnon shared a joke with Elmos and challenged Cookie Monster to make a video of his own.
-Many other famous faces that joined the fray include Game of Thrones’ Kit Harrington, singer-songwriter John Legend, singer Josh Groban and Top Chef’s Padma Lakshmi.
+In the campaign’s kick-off video, Saturday Night Live comedian Kate McKinnon shared a joke with Elmo and challenged Cookie Monster to make a video of his own.
+Many other famous faces joined the fray, including Game of Thrones’ Kit Harrington, singer-songwriter John Legend, singer Josh Groban and Top Chef’s Padma Lakshmi.